Qiskit/qiskit-metapackage/docs/aqua/variational_forms.rst

         self._bounds = [(-np.pi, np.pi) for _ in range(self._num_parameters)]

     These values will later be used by the variational algorithm in conjunction with the optimizer.
+    Note that the above example is correct when none of qubits are unentangled.

     The variational form can also
     indicate a *preferred initial point*.
 This feature is particularly useful when there are reasons to believe that the